Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Introduction

-Nowadays, when the quantum revolution is being on track, big tech companies like IBM, Google, D-Wave, etc. compete to build their own quantum computers to yield quantum supremacy, where the first-ever experimental demonstration was achieved by the Google AI Quantum team \cite{arute2019quantum}, but that is still far from what we expect the quantum computer could do, while coherence time, connectivity of qubits, and qubit number limitations keep us from being able to successfully run a long-depth circuit and produce a significant result on the present noisy device, in addition to quantum gate implementation issues.
-Those restrictions would yet be challenging to hardware scientists in the near future, posing obstacles that computer scientists would need to weigh against trainability, precision, and efficiency, nevertheless, these NISQ devices are capable of exploitation, see Ref.~\cite{bharti2021noisy} for further reviews.
-Standing out among quantum algorithms envisioned to beat classical computers, which are mostly designed for the fault-tolerant quantum computer, VQAs turn up regarded as an appropriate candidate compatible with the current defective quantum device to address these constraints \cite{PhysRevA.92.042303}.
+Quantum-computing hardware has progressed rapidly, with major technology companies such as IBM, Google, and D-Wave competing to develop quantum computers and achieve quantum supremacy.
+The first experimental demonstration of quantum supremacy was reported by the Google AI Quantum team \cite{arute2019quantum}.
+However, this milestone is still far from realizing the full potential of quantum computing.
+Current hardware faces critical challenges, including limited qubit coherence times, restricted qubit connectivity, quantum gate implementations, and a small number of available qubits.
+These limitations prevent the successful execution of deep quantum circuits and the production of significant results on today’s noisy devices, which continue to be challenging to hardware scientists in the near future, posing obstacles that computer scientists would need to weigh up against trainability, precision, and efficiency.
+Nevertheless, NISQ devices remain exploitable for practical applications; for a comprehensive review, see Ref.~\cite{bharti2021noisy}.
+Standing out among quantum algorithms envisioned to beat classical computers, which are mostly designed for the fault-tolerant quantum computer, VQAs are regarded as an appropriate candidate compatible with the current defective quantum device to address these constraints \cite{PhysRevA.92.042303}.
 The first two prominent applications of VQAs coming up are the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantumapproximateoptimizationalgorithm}.
-These inherit the core scheme of a VQA, which is to utilize the hybrid routine, leverage the versatility and computational power of classical computers to handle the computation processing, and use quantum devices to execute the quantum circuit.
-Hence, in this paper's scope, we will travel through the standard procedures of VQE and investigate the properties of different optimization methods implemented in the VQE's subroutine.
+In more recent developments, Quantum Machine Learning (QML) emerges as a promising application of VQAs \cite{Schuld_2014}.
+These inherit the core scheme of a VQA, which is to utilize the hybrid routine, leverage the versatility and computational power of classical computers to handle the computation processing, and use quantum devices to execute the quantum circuits.
+In this work, we examine the standard procedures of VQE and investigate the properties of different optimization methods implemented in the VQE's workflow.